HAIDER110786/bloodBank/README.md

 2. Change the profile picture
 3. Request and decline blood donation request
 4. View Other Users Profile
+5. Receive alert messages with a little blue dot on a new message or a new blood donation request

 ## Installation and Usage